-A woman who presents to her first prenatal visit at a later gestational age (after 14 weeks) may be offered Maternal Serum Screening (MSS).
+A pregnant person who presents to their first prenatal visit at a later gestational age (after 14 weeks) may be offered Maternal Serum Screening (MSS).

 If you are expecting twins, prenatal screening is available but in general is not as good as for pregnancies with one baby.
 Also, not all screening options will be available for a twin pregnancy.
 Talk to your health care provider for more about screening in a twin pregnancy.

 Table 1.
 Prenatal screening tests available and how they compare.

 |First Trimester Screening (FTS)||Integrated Prenatal Screening (IPS)||Non-Invasive Prenatal Testing (NIPT)/cfDNA screening||Serum Integrated Prenatal Screening (SIPS)||Maternal Serum Screening (MSS)|